mjcurran/JEMZnTrack/docs/source/pipelines.rst

 The :code:`no_exec` flag here stops dvc from trying to execute the stage immediately, so we can proceed to setting up other stages first, and then use the :code:`run()` or :code:`repro()` command.

-For convenience and readability we can use another class to do the actual work, in this case called :code:`Trainer`.
+For convenience and readability we can alternately use another class to do the actual work, in this case called :code:`Trainer`.
 This class can be anything, but in this example we've declared a base class, called :code:`Base`, and then derive our Trainer class from that.
-This is not necessary, so all the executable code could alternately be in the run() function, or in another internal class function called by run.

 .. code-block::